 Any number of things may have happened to the property in a short amount of time.
 There may have been bad tenants on the property who caused damage, there may have been a fire, or a tornado, or any number of possible scenarios.
 This will dramatically cut into or eliminate your profit margin.
 Or worse, end up costing you money.

 Also check to make sure there are no other liens on the property.
 We won’t discuss in this article what liens may take precedence, but this is an important piece of information to know before you bid.

 Step 3 in Buying a Tax Deed: Enlist an Expert

-If you’d like to get started today, you can begin now at no cost by taking advantage of Ted’s FREE Master Class.
-It’s only about 1 hour of streaming video and will open your eyes to the incredible opportunities available in tax delinquent real estate investment.
+If you’d like to get started today, you can begin now at no cost by taking advantage of Ted’s Free Master Class!
+Act now, this course will give you a big head start and open your eyes to the incredible opportunities available in tax delinquent real estate investment.

 Ted Thomas is America’s Leading Authority on Tax Lien Certificates and Tax Deed Auctions, as well as a publisher and author of more than 30 books.
 His guidebooks on Real Estate have sold in four corners of the world.
 He has been teaching people just like you for over 30 years how to buy houses in good neighborhoods for pennies on the dollar.
 He teaches how to create wealth with minimum risk and easy-to-learn methods.